Tech-at-DU/Orange-Tree-SpriteKit-Swift4/P02-Setting-the-Scene/readme.md

 > [info]
 > Before we move on to the last step, I wanted to point out that there are many more settings
-> in the *Physics Definition* than you dealt with.
+> in the *Physics Definition*.
 You are going to leave them as they are for
 > now.
 If you want to find out more about them, I encourage you to do some reading in the
 > [documentation](https://developer.apple.com/documentation/spritekit) to learn more about it.